Homemade cauliflower alfredo sauce is delicious served with fettucine, and is the perfect way to sneak in a little veggies for the kids.

 - Red pepper flakes (optional)

-Pop some bacon on the grill and some peas into a small pot on the stove.
+- Pop bacon on the grill and some peas into a small pot on the stove.

-By now your pasta should be done so drain it and add it to the pan.
+- By now your pasta should be done and drained.
 Pour the sauce over the top and toss to combine thoroughly.
 Add chopped bacon and peas and toss lightly again.

-Serve with extra cheese and red pepper flakes (for those who want a little kick) … and a glass of Black Box Wines Sauvignon Blanc for the grown-ups.
+- Serve with extra cheese and red pepper flakes (for those who want a little kick)